dhis2/notes/decisions/2019/10/09-fe-decision-board.md

 will start with that solution, and if the size of the installed tool gets out of hand, we will have to re-think the approach.

+One suggestion was to use custom NPM packages for specific presets, e.g. for React: `@dhis2/cli-style-preset-react` to avoid bundling all dependencies in `@dhis2/cli-style`.

 ### Unified form handling #25

 **Conclusion**: Going forward with